-There are 3 DMR Roaming systems of which only two are currently functional:
+There are 2 DMR Roaming systems of which only one is currently functional:

 In Connecticut, a statewide ARES system has been implemented with this capability.
 In theory, a user can simply turn on his Motorola or Hytera radio and select a Talk Group and the radio will automatically figure out which repeater to use.

-As you move and loose one repeater, the radio will switch to the next repeater in the roam list with adequate signal (usually better than -108db) while your main on the same talk group.
+As you move and loose one repeater, the radio will switch to the next repeater in the ROAM LIST with adequate signal (usually better than -108db) while your main on the same talk group.
 Your radio will actually ping the repeater and log on (register).

-I have personally maintained the same QSO while traveling from SW CT up north through the state never really knowing which repeater I was on.
-Not totally true since the display will tell you based on your naming convention of each channels.
+I have personally maintained the same QSO while traveling from southwest Connecticut up north through the state never really knowing which repeater I was on.
+This is not totally true since the radio display will tell you based on your naming convention of each channels.
 Point is, it is very much like a cellphone.
 It just works when the repeaters have some overlapping coverage!
 It also conveniently works as you travel from one coverage to another.
 Again, the difference is from scan is that the radio registers with a usable repeater on a TG as you specify.

 Over time I have tried two different methods:

 A Mobile Hotspot can kind of accomplish the same thing provided cell data coverage is seamless.
 Through Brandmeister both worlds can be combined for max flexibility.
 They both have independent advantages.